 When the National Museum of Hungary and EMI wanted a piano mover to transport Beethoven’s original Broadwood Fortepiano on a European Tour who do you think they asked?
-Yes, you guessed it Colin Batt Removals.
+Yes, you guessed it they came to your Kent-based family run removals company, Colin Batt Removals.
 We were selected as the exclusive piano mover for this unique and priceless instrument during the Beethoven Broadwood Fortepiano Tour.

 The tour was to celebrate Beethoven’s genius and the idea was to play his best works using his original Broadwood Fortepiano.
 This required the exquisite instrument to be painstakingly restored to its original beauty and sound by David Winston of the Period Piano Company.
 After this we took the piano on a grand tour of Europe during which Melvyn Tan and EMI put on a series of concerts to celebrate the music and creativity of Beethoven .